davidlmoreno/public/manifest/README.md

-A list of values, principles I would like to work by, as well as links to my references.
+A (WIP) list of values, principles I would like to work by, as well as links to my references.
 Inspired by Allen Holub's [Heuristics for Effective Software Development](https://holub.com/heuristics-for-effective-software-development-a-continuously-evolving-list/)

 ## Product Management
 - Escaping the build trap: [video](https://www.youtube.com/watch?v=DmJXpI7OJuY), [book](https://www.goodreads.com/book/show/42611483-escaping-the-build-trap)